What is the main source of law authorising this entity form?

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

-The company must maintain accounting records that are sufficient to determine the financial position of the company at any moment.
-Within 120 days (with possible extension to 180 days) of the financial year of the company the annual accounts must be drafted by the managing directors and subsequently approved by the Quotaholders’ Meeting.
+Within 120-days (with a possible extension to 180-days) of the end of the financial year of the company the annual accounts must be drafted by the Managing Directors and subsequently approved by the Quota holders' Meeting.

 The (adopted) annual accounts must be filed with the Companies' Registry.